How Americans See Europe

 A sideways glance at what Americans think of Europe

 Whether it's seeing how Europeans do sports (hint: differently) or learning about social conventions, there's a lot to learn during your trip to Europe.
-So, here's Plum Guide's list featuring some of the most noticeable differences and how Americans see Europe.
+So, here's our list featuring some of the most noticeable differences and how Americans see Europe.
 Here at Plum Guide, we've put in extensive research to ensure that all of our advice is accurate and precise, so if you're looking for expert suggestions regarding your trip, look no further.

 Just make sure to get a few portions, because what may seem like a normal dish to your average American could feed a family of 23 in France, where the portions are smaller and more chic.
 Prepare yourself in Paris for an enormous plate with a tiny drizzle of dressing atop a cherry tomato in the centre.
 Seriously though, the Parisiennes know how to dine in style and the courses keep coming.
 You’ll get enough from all the wine, bread and cheese.

 Make sure to try the specialties, from currywurst in Germany to a full English in London.
 Vegetarian food can be a little harder to come by in certain parts of France, but you’ll be spoilt for choice in London, Berlin and other capitals of culture.